neyogiry/Pokedex-Android/README.md

   This repository contains a set of individual Android Studio projects to help you learn about native Android development.
 Each sample demonstrates different use cases, complexity levels and APIs.

-## Branches
+## Samples
 Different ways of developing the same application.
-You can look at the different branches.
+You can look at the different samples.

-- [Jetpack Compose](https://github.com/neyogiry/Pokedex-Android/tree/jetpack-compose).
+- [Jetpack Compose](https://github.com/neyogiry/Pokedex-Android/tree/main/Pokedex-JetpackCompose).
 It's Android's modern toolkit for building native UI.

 ### Status: 🚧 In progress
 Pokedex is still in under development, and some features are not yet implemented.